-Figure 4: Desktop and vehicle-mounted receiving sensitivity/frequency mask
+Figure 4: Desktop receiving sensitivity/frequency mask

 Compliance shall be checked by the relevant test described in TS 26.132.

-5.7.2 Acoustic echo control in desktop and vehicle-mounted hands-free UE
+5.7.2 Acoustic echo control in desktop hands-free UE

-The TCLw for the desktop and vehicle-mounted hands-free UE shall be ≥ 40 dB for any setting of the volume control.
+The TCLw for the desktop hands-free UE shall be ≥ 40 dB for any setting of the volume control.

-The TCLw for the desktop hands-free and vehicle-mounted hands-free UE shall be ≥ 46 dB when measured under free-field conditions at the nominal setting of the volume control.
+The TCLw for the desktop hands-free UE shall be ≥ 46 dB when measured under free-field conditions at the nominal setting of the volume control.

-NOTE: A TCLw for the desktop hands-free and vehicle-mounted hands-free UE of ≥ 55 dB is recommended as a performance objective when measured under free-field conditions at the nominal setting of the volume control.
+NOTE: A TCLw for the desktop hands-free UE of ≥ 55 dB is recommended as a performance objective when measured under free-field conditions at the nominal setting of the volume control.
 Depending on the UE idle channel noise in the sending direction, it may not always be possible to measure an echo loss ≥ 55 dB.

 The echo canceller should be designed to cope with the expected reverberation and dispersion.
 In the case of the hands-free UE, this reverberation and dispersion may be time variant.
 Compliance with this requirement shall be checked by the relevant test described in TS 26.132.

-5.13.4 Desktop and vehicle mounted hands-free
+5.13.4 Desktop hands-free

 Requirements are for further study.

-6.2.3 Connections with desktop and vehicle-mounted hands-free UE
+6.2.3 Connections with desktop hands-free UE

 The nominal values of SLR/RLR to/from the POI shall be: